 While referring back to the place identity theory, it isn’t guaranteed that having ergonomic office setups will make everyone happy, the general consensus is that it does, in fact, improve retention rates.
 There isn’t much to lose by improving the working conditions of your employees, after all, people spend more than a third of their lives at a desk.

-Proper arrangement isn’t some Feng Shui thing were different colors need to be next to certain things, it’s about putting the right people next to each other in order to make collaboration easier.
+Proper arrangement isn’t some Feng Shui thing where different colors need to be next to certain things, it’s about putting the right people next to each other in order to make collaboration easier.

 Teams that collaborate frequently should be seated close to each other, as this would reduce the amount of time it takes for one person to communicate with someone else.
 Putting web developers near designers will allow for seamless communication when working on joint projects.